Michelle F. Schwerin

 • Women in White Collar Defense Association

 • Ethical Issues Involving Communications With Return Preparers.
-Fall Tax Meeting American Bar Association.
+Mid-Year Tax Meeting, American Bar Association.
 San Francisco, CA (2024)

 • Enforcement Trends: What’s Hot and What’s Not.
 10th Annual New England IRS Representation Conference.
 Connecticut.
 (2023)